Internal Control System

 - Jan.–Dec., 2017 52 cases

-Moreover, the Kubota Group Employee CSR Awareness Survey, which is answered in anonymity, has a space to accept free comments, as an opportunity for employees to frankly give reports and opinions to the Company.
-Thus, Kubota strives to develop an open corporate culture.
+Moreover, we have set up a space to write free comments in the Kubota Group Employee CSR Awareness Survey, which is answered in anonymity.
+It is an opportunity for employees to give their frank reports and opinions, enabling the Company to develop an open corporate culture.

 Flowchart of Kubota Hotline